zillani/k8s-resources.bkp/CNCF/4-deployment-configs/readme.md

     hostPath:
         path: "/somepath/data01"
 ```
-Each type will have its own configuration settings.
-For example, an already created Ceph or GCE Persistent Disk would not need to be configured, but could be claimed from the provider.
+Each type will have it's own configuration settings.
+For example, an already created `Ceph` or `GCE Persistent Disk` would not need to be configured, but could be claimed from the provider.

 Persistent volumes are cluster-scoped, but persistent volume claims are namespace-scoped.
-An alpha feature since v1.11, this allows for static provisioning of Raw Block Volumes, which currently support the Fibre Channel plugin.
+An alpha feature since `v1.11`, this allows for static provisioning of Raw Block Volumes, which currently support the Fibre Channel plugin.
 There is a lot of development and change in this area, with plugins adding dynamic provisioning

-### Persistence Volume Claim
+#### Persistence Volume Claim

 With a persistent volume created in your cluster, you can then write a manifest for a claim and use that claim in your pod definition